Example 1

 2 free drafts

 Paste the exact discount ask and the current offer.
-Flowdockr will help you reply without slipping into an automatic concession.
+FlowDockr will help you reply without slipping into an automatic concession.
 Start with the exact message and generate without leaving this scenario page.

 Review the suggested approach and choose the response that best fits your client conversation.